 Inclusive use, sometimes referred to as “Gender-neutral” restrooms are typically a single-stall, lockable restroom available to people of all genders and sexes.
 Gender-neutral bathrooms provide a safe, private facility for transgender, genderqueer, and gender non-conforming people, families with children, and people with disabilities who may need assistance.
 Single-stall restrooms also more easily meet the accessibility regulations of the Americans with Disabilities Act (ADA).

-A: Being able to safely use a public restroom isn’t a privilege – it is a right.
+Being able to safely use a public restroom isn’t a privilege; it is a right.
 And gender-neutral restrooms aren’t only for transgender people.
-Many people who don’t identify as transgender also don’t appear stereotypically male or female and may experience harassment in sex-segregated facilities.
+Many people who don’t identify as transgender but don’t appear stereotypically male or female and may experience harassment in sex-segregated facilities.
 Gender-neutral restrooms would also be helpful to fathers caring for their daughters, or mothers caring for their sons.
 In addition, disabled people who have a caretaker of a different gender to assist them in restrooms may want gender-neutral facilities.